Patagonia Map: regions, landmarks, best maps

 Patagonia is a vast region spanning over 1,000 miles from top to bottom, with the Pacific as its western boundary, the Atlantic on its East and the wilderness of Antarctica to the south.
 There is disagreement as to exactly how the region's boundaries are defined, partly because it sits across both Chile and Argentina, but Argentine Patagonia starts south of the Rio Colorado and extends down to the Southern tip of Tierra del Fuego and Cape Horn.

-Here we'll help you understand the different areas of Patagonia and its major geographical landmarks with our own Google map, as well as sharing links to other maps which we like from around the web.
+Here we'll help you understand the different areas of Patagonia and its major geographical landmarks with our own Google map of Patagonia and regional interactive maps, as well as sharing links to other maps which we like from around the web and recommending maps to buy.

 Swoop's Google Map of the Highlights of Patagonia